 The Feast of St Anthony gathers thousands of people on the night of 12 June, eating grilled sardines, drinking wine and beer, and dancing.

-Alfama, Castelo, Bica, Bairro Alto and Madragoa are by far the most popular areas for the arraiais (street parties).
-There’s also a parade along Avenida da Liberdade.
+Alfama, Castelo, Bica, Bairro Alto and Madragoa are by far the most popular areas for the arraiais (street parties) in Lisbon.
+There’s also a colourful parade along Avenida da Liberdade.

 By early, we mean the afternoon.
 Come around 5pm, before everyone else, see Alfama’s decorations, grab a beer and head to a Fado restaurant early if you want to get a table.2

 And wander through Alfama’s narrow streets